huntfx/MouseTracks/README.md

 3. If on Linux, make the file executable: `chmod +x MouseTracks-2.0.0-linux-x64`
 4. Run the executable to launch the application.

+These files will still save to a common location no matter where they are moved.
+To save to the same directory as the executable, grab the files with the "-portable" suffix instead.

 Note that the releases may not be compatible with _every_ Linux / macOS system.
 If this is the case, you'll have to check the instructions below to either build or run from source.

 #### Linux Users